 Sharding The basic idea is to put a database <http://lib.csdn.net/base/mysql>

-Cut into multiple parts and put them into different databases (server) upper , To alleviate the performance problems of a single database .
-Not strictly, For databases with massive data, If there are more tables and more data , In this case, vertical segmentation is suitable, I.e. close relationship（ For example, the same module. ） The tables are cut out and put in oneserver upper .
-If there are not many tables , But each table has a lot of data , This time is suitable for horizontal segmentation , That is to say, the data of the table should follow some rules （ For example, pressID hash ） Split to multiple databases (server) upper .
-Of course , In reality, these two situations are more mixed, At this time, we need to make a choice according to the actual situation , Vertical and horizontal segmentation may also be used in combination, Thus, the original database can be divided into databases that can be infinitely expanded like a matrix (server) array .
+Cut into multiple parts and put them into different databases (server) upper , So as to alleviate the performance problem of single database .
+Not strictly speaking , For massive data databases , If there are more tables and more data , At this time, it is suitable to use vertical segmentation , That is, close ties （ The first mock exam. ） The table is sliced out and placed in a server upper .
+If there are not many tables , But each table has a lot of data , This is suitable for horizontal segmentation , In other words, the data in the table are arranged according to certain rules （ For example, press ID hash ） Shard to multiple databases (server) upper . of course , In reality, these two situations are more mixed together , At this time, we need to make a choice according to the actual situation , A combination of vertical and horizontal segmentation may also be used , Thus, the original database is divided into a database which can be expanded infinitely like a matrix (server) array .

-In particular： When vertical and horizontal segmentation are performed at the same time , There are subtle changes in segmentation strategies. such as ： When only vertical segmentation is considered , Any association relationship can be maintained between tables divided together , So you can press “ functional module ” Partition table , But once horizontal segmentation is introduced , The relationship between tables will be greatly restricted , Usually only one primary table is allowed （ With this tableID Hash table ） Keep association relationship with its multiple secondary tables , In other words ： When vertical and horizontal segmentation are performed at the same time , The cut in the vertical direction will no longer be“ functional module ” Divide , It requires more fine-grained vertical segmentation , And this granularity and Domain Driven Design“ polymerization ” The concept coincides , It's even exactly the same, eachshard The main table of is exactly the aggregation root in an aggregation !
-So if you slice it, you will find that the database is too fragmented （shard There will be more , howevershard There are not many watches in it ）, To avoid managing too many data sources , Make full use of the resources of each database server , Consider making the business similar , And has similar data growth rate （ Data quantity of main table is in the same order of magnitude ） Two or more ofshard Put it in the same data source , eachshard Still independent , They have their own master tables , And use their own master tablesID Hashing, The only difference is their hash modulus（ I.e. number of nodes ） Must be consistent .
+It should be noted that ： When vertical and horizontal segmentation are performed at the same time , There will be subtle changes in the segmentation strategy . such as ： When only vertical segmentation is considered , Any association can be maintained between tables that are divided together , So you can press “ functional module ” Partition table , But once horizontal segmentation is introduced , The relationship between tables will be greatly restricted , Usually only one primary table is allowed （ According to the table ID Hash table ） And its multiple secondary tables , in other words ： When vertical and horizontal segmentation are performed at the same time , Segmentation in the vertical direction will no longer use “ functional module ” Divide , It requires more fine-grained vertical segmentation , And this granularity is related to domain driven design “ polymerization ” The concept coincides , It can even be said that it is completely consistent , each shard The main table of is exactly the aggregation root in an aggregation !
+In this way, you will find that the database is too fragmented （shard There will be more , however shard There are not many watches in it ）, To avoid managing too many data sources , Make full use of the resources of each database server , We can consider making the business similar , And it has similar data growth rate （ The data quantity of the main table is in the same order of magnitude ） Two or more of shard Put it in the same data source , each shard Still independent , They have their own master tables , And use their respective master tables ID Hash , The difference is only their hash moduli （ The number of nodes ） Must be consistent .

 Common middleware of database and table

 Easy to use components ：

-* Dangdangsharding-jdbc <https://github.com/dangdangdotcom/sharding-jdbc>
+* Dangdang sharding-jdbc <https://github.com/dangdangdotcom/sharding-jdbc>

-* Mogujie.comTSharding <https://github.com/baihui212/tsharding>
+* Mushroom Street TSharding <https://github.com/baihui212/tsharding>

 Powerful and heavyweight Middleware ：

 * sharding <https://github.com/go-pg/sharding>

-* TDDL Smart Client Way（ TaoBao ） <https://github.com/alibaba/tb_tddl>
+* TDDL Smart Client The way （ TaoBao ） <https://github.com/alibaba/tb_tddl>

 * Atlas(Qihoo 360) <https://github.com/Qihoo360/Atlas>

 * alibaba.cobar( It's Alibaba （B2B） Department development ) <https://github.com/alibaba/cobar>

-* Oceanus(58 City database middleware) <https://github.com/58code/Oceanus>
+* Oceanus(58 Middleware of local database ) <https://github.com/58code/Oceanus>

 * OneProxy( Development of Alipay's chief architect, Fang Xin )